lockedatapublished/blog/content/posts/2018-03-03-google-power-bi.md

 You should now see a page stating "Authentication complete.
 Please return to R."

-Step 2 -
+Step 2 - Add R Script into Power BI using token
 --------

-### Add R Script into Power BI using token.

 Click through the following: + Get data + More + Other + R Script